libprima/prima/fsrc/newuoa/README.txt

 Coded by Zaikun Zhang (www.zhangzk.net) in July 2020 based on Powell's Fortran 77 code and the NEWUOA paper.

+Due to the dependence among the modules, the files must be compiled in the order indicated in ffiles.txt.
+Before that, one must compile the Fotran files in the directory called "common" according to the ffiles.txt therein.

 Dedicated to late Professor M. J. D. Powell FRS (1936--2015).